Graph-augmented Learning to Rank for Querying Large-scale Knowledge Graph: Introduction

-For most previous works \cite{bao2016constraint, sun2018open, lin2019kagnet, yasunaga2021qa}, they retrieve a knowledge subgraph from the original KG by choosing topic entities (e.g., KG entities mentioned in the given question) and their few-hop neighbors.
+Most previous works retrieve a knowledge subgraph from the original KG by choosing topic entities (e.g., KG entities mentioned in the given question) and their few-hop neighbors.
 However, since the KG is often of large volume and the initial retrieval process on it is coarse-grained and heuristic, the KSG retrieved by this method may still contain thousands of nodes and most of them are irrelevant to the given question, especially when the number of topic entities or hops significantly increases.
 The larger the KSG is, the more difficult it is to find the correct answer in it.
-To reduce the size of the KSG, \citet{sun2018open} computed the similarity between the question and the relations around the topic entities and then used the personalized PageRank algorithm to select the most relevant relations.
-However, this method only considers the semantic similarity between the question and the relations while ignoring the structural information around each entity node. \citet{saxena2020improving} directly computes knowledge embeddings on the whole retrieved KSG, which is computationally intensive.
+To reduce the size of the KSG, the similarity between the question and the relations around the topic entities is computed \cite{sun2018open} and then the personalized PageRank algorithm is used to select the most relevant relations.
+This method only considers the semantic similarity between the question and the relations while ignoring the structural information around each entity node.
+Knowledge embeddings on the whole retrieved KSG are directly computed \cite{saxena2020improving}, which is computationally intensive.

-Unlike some previous work that concentrated on improving the models' ability to select answers on a large graph, we mainly focus on how to substantially reduce the size of the retrieved knowledge subgraph and ensure a high answer recall rate.
-Therefore, a more refined learning to rank model is required.
-To this end, we propose to partition the KSG into several sub-KSGs and use a learning to rank model to select the most relevant sub-KSGs to the given question.
-In this way, traditional text matching models \cite{yang2016anmm, wang2017bilateral, talman2019sentence, devlin2018bert} can be used to compute the similarity score between a given question and a sub-KSG.
-However, these sequential based models often ignore the important structure information within the question and the sub-KSG.
+To address the above-mentioned problems, we propose a new KSG partition algorithm and a refined learning to rank model, which focus on how to substantially reduce the size of the retrieved knowledge subgraph and ensure a high answer recall rate.
+The KSG partition algorithm is based on single source shortest path, which can partition a large-scale question-specific KSG to several moderately sized sub-KSGs.
+Then, the learning to rank model selects the most relevant sub-KSGs to the given question.
+In this way, traditional text matching models can be used to compute the similarity score between a given question and a sub-KSG.